Tencent/rapidjson/doc/tutorial.md

 contact.AddMember("married", true, document.GetAllocator());
 ~~~~~~~~~~

-The `StringRefType` used as name parameter assumes the same interface as the `SetString` function for string values.
+The name parameter with `StringRefType` is similar to the interface of `SetString` function for string values.
 These overloads are used to avoid the need for copying the `name` string, as constant key names are very common in JSON objects.

 If you need to create a name from a non-constant string or a string without sufficient lifetime (see [Create String](#CreateString)), you need to create a string Value by using the copy-string API.
 To avoid the need for an intermediate variable, you can use a [temporary value](#TemporaryValues) in place: